gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Threading/README.md

 ## `Sequential`, an Antogonist to `Parallel`

-.NET platform provides `System.Threading.Tasks.Parallel` class that contains a bunch of static methods allowing to execute the tasks in parallel.
+.NET platform provides `System.Threading.Tasks.Parallel` class that contains a bunch of static methods allowing one to execute the tasks in parallel.
 But what if you want to temporarily switch them to a sequential execution mode?

 Of course, you can do that manually, for example, by changing `Parallel.ForEach` method to `foreach` C# language keyword.